vcmi/vcmi/docs/modders/Readme.md

 Note: Bonus system requires explicit definition of object type since different bonuses may require different identifier class.

 - Referencing object from specific mod: `"nativeTerrain" : "hota.cove:sorceress"`
-Note: In some cases, for example to resolve conflicts when multiple mods use same object name you might need to explicitly specify mod in which game needs to look up an identifier
+Note: In some cases, for example to resolve conflicts when multiple mods use same object name you might need to explicitly specify mod in which game needs to look up an identifier.
+Alternatively, you can use this form for clarity if you want to clearly specify that object comes from another mod.

 ### Modifying existing objects